Octily

 People juggle priorities when they encounter internal comms, rarely giving it full attention.

-Every message fights for space alongside their day to day work.
+Every message fights for space alongside their day-to-day work.

 Content works when it respects how people actually read and process information.